-The AVN laboratory is located in the new, state-of-the-art, Kansas Life Sciences Innovation Center (KLSIC).
-This laboratory was originally established by Dr. Durham to investigate biochemical and anatomical changes in central auditory neurons following manipulation of peripheral auditory input, but has expanded to include central mechanisms of tinnitus, avian and mammalian hair cell regeneration, and the use of viral vectors to promote restoration of vestibular function.
-The OTOHNS Department employs lab technicians to oversee the day-to-day operation of the lab, and they are available to train residents in histological and molecular techniques.
-Several institutional facilities supplement the department resources; including; a core laboratory for molecular biology, a microscopy center with three new confocal microscopes, and an imaging center for preparation of digital posters and other graphics.
-The Mental Retardation Research Center has a fully equipped histology laboratory.
-The facility houses two transmissions and one scanning electron microscope and employs two technicians to manage the facility and prepare tissue samples.
+The AVN Laboratory is located in the Kansas Life Sciences Innovation Center (KLSIC).
+This laboratory was established by Dianne Durham, PhD to investigate biochemical and anatomical changes in central auditory neurons following manipulation of peripheral auditory input, central mechanisms of tinnitus, avian and mammalian hair cell regeneration, and the use of viral vectors to promote restoration of vestibular function.
+Hinrich Staecker, MD, PhD also utilizes this space for neurotology basic science research.

+The OTOHNS Department employs lab technicians to oversee the day-to-day operation of the labs, and they are available to train residents in histological and molecular techniques.
+Several institutional facilities supplement the department resources; including; a core laboratory for molecular biology, a microscopy center (with three confocal microscopes, two transmission and one scanning electron microscope).
+The center employs two technicians to manage the facility and prepare tissue samples.
 An AAALAC-approved animal facility located adjacent to KLSIC, provides veterinary support and housing for research animals, as well as common use procedure rooms for small animal surgery.